BleisADNZ/Sol/README.md

 # Sol
-Solidity libraries and test open to the public for personal use as well as public use.
+Solidity libraries and tests open to the public for public use.